compscidr/digitalocean-dyndns/README.md

 [![](https://images.microbadger.com/badges/image/tunix/digitalocean-dyndns.svg)](https://microbadger.com/images/tunix/digitalocean-dyndns "Get your own image badge on microbadger.com")

 A script that pushes the public IP address of the running machine to DigitalOcean's DNS API's.
-It requires an existing A record to update.
+It requires an existing A (or AAAA) record to update.
 The resulting container image is roughly around 7 MB (thanks to Alpine Linux).

 ## Setup